cmglastra/WGCNA-applied-to-brain-areas-involved-in-social-cognition/README.txt

 			- Darkgreen
 			- Black
 		3.8.c.
 Plot GO enrichment for DEGs.
 	3.9.
-Network visulization in VisANT for Orange and Lightcyan.
+Network visualization in VisANT for Orange and Lightcyan.
 Top 20 connected nodes were selected, with a Topological Overlap Threshold of 0.1